willbaskett/ChemROAR/README.md

 # ChemROAR
 ChemROAR is a novel generative embedding architecture for hierarchically clustering molecules based on semantic similarity and generating new molecules based on those clusters.

-This approach enables the design of molecules with targeted characteristics using minimal data and using a pre-trained model without fine-tuning.
+This approach enables the design of molecules with targeted characteristics with minimal data using a pre-trained model without fine-tuning.
 It also allows for statistical estimation of the likelihood that generated molecules will exhibit specific desirable properties.

 ![Chem-ROAR Generation](resources/targeted_generation.png)